JFronny/MIMAmulator/docs/extensions/io.md

 It may take an arbitrary amount of time to complete, unless otherwise specified.
 If the port is not connected to anything, the value written is ignored.

+## The "OUTS" pseudo-instruction
+The `OUTS` pseudo-instruction writes a series of values to an IO port.
+This behaves like a loop over the provided array of values, writing each value to the port in turn.

 ## Special IO ports
 The following IO ports are special and have a predefined behavior:
 - Port 0: The IO introspection port.